Skip to main content

 });

-The app surface stays boring on purpose.
+The app surface stays narrow on purpose.
 The product can gain new storage paths, packages, devices, or slots without making every React component learn a new API.